-During the year, the five largest suppliers of the Group accounted for about 34% of the Group's total operating costs and the largest supplier, being the SHKP Group, accounted for about 20% of the total operating costs.
+During the year, the five largest suppliers (including the SHKP Group) of the Group accounted for about 39% of the Group's total operating costs and the largest supplier, accounted for about 12% of the total operating costs.

-During the year, the five largest customers of the Group accounted for about 38% of the Group's total revenue from sales of goods or rendering of services and the largest customer, being the SHKP Group, accounted for about 10% of the total revenue from sales of goods or rendering of services.
+During the year, the five largest customers (including the SHKP Group) of the Group accounted for about 44% of the Group's total revenue from sales of goods or rendering of services and the largest customer, accounted for about 15% of the total revenue from sales of goods or rendering of services.

-As at 30 June 2020, (a) certain Directors had equity interests in the SHKP Group as stated in detail in the section headed "Directors' Interests"; and (b) HSBC Trustee (C.I.)
+As at 30 June 2021, (a) certain Directors had equity interests in the SHKP Group as stated in detail in the section headed "Directors' Interests"; and (b) HSBC Trustee (C.I.)
 Limited, a substantial Shareholder as stated in detail in the section headed "Interests of Substantial Shareholders and Other Persons", was also a substantial shareholder of SHKP.

-Save as disclosed above, none of the Directors and their respective close associates and none of the Shareholders (which to the knowledge of the Directors own more than 5% of the number of issued shares of the Company) had any interest in any of the five largest suppliers or customers of the Group for the financial year ended 30 June 2020.
+Save as disclosed above, none of the Directors and their respective close associates and none of the Shareholders (which to the knowledge of the Directors own more than 5% of the number of issued shares of the Company) had any interest in any of the five largest suppliers or customers of the Group for the financial year ended 30 June 2021.